rv1448/Oreilly.com/OrellyBooks/ProgrammingCloudServices.md

 	- Service built on HTTP that may follow rest Methodologies

 * What is REST ?
-	-/video/1 access to the video
+	- /video/1 access to the video
-	-/video/1/duration - access resource in finer and finer granua -/video - All video
+	- /video/1/duration - access resource in finer and finer granua
+	- /video - All video
 	- URL addressing that follows hierarchy starting wider
 * HTTP polling
-	-cient initiates the conversation
+	- cient initiates the conversation
-	-cant have the server push the data
+	- cant have the server push the data
-	-The client at regular intervals to sent request to the server -wasting server resources/Network
+	- The client at regular intervals to sent request to the server
+	- wasting server resources/Network
-	-Adaptive polling
+	- Adaptive polling
 * Web sockets - Newer HTTP based protocal
 	- once the websocket connection is established
 	- client and server can talk continously